jballhalla/jballhalla.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I finally made a personal blog!
-Intention is to update regularly, if not daily. :evergreen_tree:
+My intention is to update regularly, if not daily. :evergreen_tree: